Code-4-Community/learning-resources/docs/lesson-plans/week-1.md

 commonly set up the same way) and Typescript frontend using a React framework with a PostgreSQL database.

->Note: in the Important Links section of this document, we're providing access to the learning resources webpage
+>Note: in the Important Links section of this document, we're providing access to the Jumpstart Docs webpage
 >which contains our 'Jumpstart Dictionary'.
 If you come across any terminology not explained here, be sure to check
 >that out!